-- I. Multigene panel analysis to establish a diagnosis of limb-girdle muscular dystrophy (81405, 81406, 81408, 81479) is considered medically necessary when: - A. The member/enrollee displays slowly progressive, symmetrical weakness with any of the following clinical features of limb-girdle muscular dystrophy:

-- 1. Limb-girdle pattern of weakness affecting proximal muscles of the arms and legs, OR - 2.
+- I. Multigene panel analysis to establish a diagnosis of limb-girdle muscular dystrophy (81405, 81406, 81408, 81479) is considered medically necessary when: - A. The member/enrollee displays slowly progressive, symmetrical weakness, AND - B. The member/enrollee has any of the following features: - 1.
+Limb-girdle pattern of weakness affecting proximal muscles of the arms and legs, OR - 2.
 Scapuloperoneal weakness, OR - 3.
 Distal weakness, OR - 4.
-Elevated serum creatine kinase levels, OR - B. The member/enrollee is asymptomatic, AND - C. The member/enrollee has a close relative diagnosed with limb-girdle muscular dystrophy whose genetic status is unavailable. - II.
+Elevated serum creatine kinase levels, OR - C. The member/enrollee is asymptomatic, AND - 1.
+The member/enrollee has a close relative diagnosed with limb-girdle muscular dystrophy whose genetic status is unavailable. - II.
 Multigene panel analysis to establish a diagnosis of limb-girdle muscular dystrophy (81405, 81406, 81408, 81479) is considered investigational for all other indications.